 Lithium metal batteries have double the theoretical energy capacity of lithium-ion cells.
-Anyone that makes them work will immediately cut the battery pack mass in half or double the current range any electric car offers.
+Anyone that makes them work will immediately cut the mass in half or double the current range any electric car offers.
 The problem is getting there, but researchers from the University of Michigan may be getting close with an “anode-less” approach.

 The video above shows what they have achieved, but that also deserves a written explanation.